Welcome - Department of Physics and Engineering

 The mission of the Vincennes University Engineering program is to equip students to develop technologies that maintain our nation’s economy and environment.
 Students will complete course and laboratory work that allows them to gain the critical thinking, mathematical, and inter-personal skills necessary to further their educations in engineering or a related field.
 The Engineering program prepares students for transfer into Bachelor of Science programs across Indiana and around the country.

-As chair of the Department of Physics and Engineering at Vincennes University (VU), it is, and has been, my priority to maintain the highest quality instruction in an environment that encourages both teaching and learning.
+As chair of the Department of Engineering at Vincennes University (VU), it is, and has been, my priority to maintain the highest quality instruction in an environment that encourages both teaching and learning.
 It is important for professors and students alike to feel supported and encouraged to excel at what they are doing.

 Jubin Chen, PhD